 A Comprehensive Look at Egg Retrieval

 In vitro fertilization (IVF) is an effective assisted reproductive technology (ART) that helps women and couples who are having a difficult time conceiving on their own.
 The treatment begins with ovarian stimulation through medication, egg retrieval once the follicles are mature, fertilization in our laboratory, and embryo transfer into the uterus.
-Many patients have a basic understanding of the process, but are unsure of what to expect during the egg retrieval procedure.
-The fertility specialists at our New Orleans area locations can answer your questions and help you understand each stage of treatment.
+Many patients have a basic understanding of the process but are unsure of what to expect during the egg retrieval procedure.
+The fertility specialists at our centers can answer your questions and help you understand each stage of treatment.
 If you are considering IVF and would like to learn more about whether it is right for you, please contact our office to make an appointment with one of our doctors.

 In the first step of IVF treatment, follicle-stimulating hormone (FSH) is administered as a daily injection to encourage the ovaries to produce multiple follicles containing eggs.
 Your doctor will monitor the growth of the follicles by ultrasound and hormone levels.
 Once the appropriate size has been reached, you will be given an injection of human chorionic gonadotropin (hCG) that will signal the final maturation and release of the eggs.
 The eggs are now ready to be retrieved.